 - Nursing Pads.
 At the beginning, while you are establishing your milk supply, nursing mamas tend to leak.
 Using these pads, you prevent the embarrassing wet ring-around-the-nipple phenomenon.

 Call me twisted, but I find that if I know the worst right off the bat, it helps me to stay positive.
 It is easier for me to find joy in the small successes along the way and not get discouraged if it doesn’t click right away.
 I also found that despite the right latch, I did have some tenderness from time to time, and that is perfectly normal.
-If your soreness persists, look into thrush.
+If your soreness persists, your baby may have thrush.
 You can try this nipple cream, which should reduce thrush symptoms and pain.